spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. React benefits - `react`, `tech-knowledge`

-   :question: Benefits of using React include:
+   ❓ Benefits of using React include:

    - Fast learning curve compared to other JS libraries like Angular, Ember
    - Components based structure that allows separating the application into reusable pieces